Harvey Road

 Winner 'Best House', Haringey Design Awards 2018

-'Best Use of Materials' Award
+Winner Special Prize for the 'Best Use of Materials'

 New London Architecture Don't Move, Improve!
-2017
+Awards 2017

 Situated on a quiet residential street in Crouch End, the house is the home of a family with two children.
 The former ground floor layout was biased towards the front of the house, resulting in undefined open spaces, mainly oriented towards the street and a neighbouring infill extension.
 The re-structured and enlarged floor plan refocuses the attention towards the garden.
 The potential of the deep plan was maximised by creating two complimentary living spaces - an active rear ‘garden room’ and a calm, enclosed drawing room - whilst providing ancillary functions in the darker central area.